 - Best time for harvesting: descending moon in combination with waning moon, new moon

-With these tips in mind, along with our 2021 cannabis moon calendar, you’ll be well on your way to enjoying some moon-grown cannabis this year!
+With our strains and tips in mind, along with our 2022 cannabis moon calendar, you’ll be well on your way to enjoying some moon-grown cannabis this year!

 Herbies Head Shop expressly refuses to support the use, production, or supply of illegal substances.
 For more details read our Legal Disclaimer.